 You can find these in the painting section of a home improvement store.
 The thicker the plastic, the better.
 Peeling the resin off thick plastic is more manageable than thin plastic.

 Cut off a plastic square about three times larger than the area you’re pouring resin on.

 To help create the bowl form, choose something to serve as the bowl template.
-I used a small jelly jar.

 After you have colored resin in the center, add a ring of clear resin around it.
 Don’t get worried about the uneven nature of the pour.
-That’s what will give your resin bowl an abstract feel.
+That’s what will give your resin bowl an abstract edge.

 Go over the surface of your resin with a heat gun to remove bubbles.

 Add complimentary colored beads in various shapes to the clear resin section.

 Once you have the resin the way you like it, set it aside to soft cure.